Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-on-a-budget.html.markdown

 ### Couchsurfing

 There are several networks throughout the UK and Europe that offer free accommodation in people’s houses.
-Couchsurfing is the oldest and most established, and there’s also Warmshowers (specifically for touring cyclists).
+[Couchsurfing](https://www.couchsurfing.com/) is the oldest and most established, and there’s also [Warmshowers](https://www.warmshowers.org/) (specifically for touring cyclists).

 ### Stay with a friend/houseswap

-Staying with friends or even houseswapping is a great way to see somewhere new while getting some free accommodation.
-Look up Houseswap online.
+Staying with friends or even house-swapping is a great way to see somewhere new while getting some free accommodation.
+There are websites dedicated to finding your ideal houseswap location, such as [Love Home Swap](https://www.lovehomeswap.com/).

 ## Food